armory/documentation/_spinnaker/terraform_integration.md

 ## Configuring a Terraform stage

-**Note**: If you used the Terraform integraiton by editing the JSON representation of the stage, stages are automatically converted
+**Note**: If you used the Terraform integraiton by editing the JSON representation of the stage, stages are automatically converted to the UI.
+For a tour of the UI, see the [Terraform Integration UI video](https://www.youtube.com/watch?v=Xsjql3g-wtU).

 The Terraform Integration exposes a new stage in Spinnaker called **Terraform**.
 To use the stage, perform the following steps: